harc/ohm-editor-moved/README.md

 # ohm-editor-moved

-This repository has moved to https://github.com/ohmjs/ohm-editor
+The harc/ohm-editor repo has moved to https://github.com/ohmjs/ohm-editor.